-Referrals are like the Walter White version of social proof.
-Nothing is more pure & powerful than the direct recommendation of a friend you trust.
+Nothing is more impactful on your purchasing decisions than the direct recommendation of a friend you trust.

 People want to be happy and make their friends happy.
-If you are making your email subscribers happy, they will naturally want to share the love.
+If you are making the subscribers on your email marketing list happy, they will naturally want to share the love.

-But you can do a lot better than simply asking.
-Make them an offer they can’t refuse – a bonus so tasty they would be foolhardy to say no (yes, I’m bringing the word “foolhardy” to online marketing).
+You can do a lot better than simply asking though.
+Make your leads an offer they can’t refuse; a bonus so tasty they would be foolhardy to say no.

 GiftBasketsOverseas.com offers customers a $20-off coupon for referring a friend to their products.
 On top of that, the referred friend receives $20 off their first purchase.

-This page is poorly optimized, lacking visuals or an in-your-face CTA, but the referral strategy is brilliant.
-Take people who like what you are doing, offer them an even better value and provide them with the opportunity to share this same great experience with their friends at a discounted price.
+Take people who like what you are doing, offer them an even better value, and provide them with the opportunity to share this same great experience with their friends at a discounted price.

 9. Partner With Influencers

-There’s a reasons celebrities command exorbitant rates for their endorsements.
+There’s a reason celebrities command exorbitant rates for their endorsements.
 Influencers can do a lot to drive conversions.

-But money isn’t the only currency you can use in partnering with influencers.
+Money isn’t the only currency you can use in partnering with influencers, however.
 There are a number of brilliant strategies you can use right now, regardless of your budget, to start partnering with the big dawgs.

 Many of today’s influencers build their empires on some method, strategy, or knowledge base that supposedly helps people make money or accomplish something desirable.

-They are “experts” attempting to sell themselves as teachers and in order to do so effectively, they need one thing.
+They are “experts” attempting to sell themselves as teachers and in order to do so effectively, they need one thing: successful students.

-You can be their poster boy.
-And that means you are going to be featured and talked about in all their marketing materials.
+To forge a relationship with the influencer, you can be their poster boy.
+This usually means you are going to be featured and talked about in all their marketing materials as a case study.

-Become their “success story” and you have landed yourself a lifetime partnership with a major influencer.
-Bryan Harris explains this strategy in-depth here.
+If you can become an influencer’s “success story,” you have landed yourself a lifetime partnership with a major influencer.

 Anyone who is famous or even moderately well known in his/her niche is getting perpetually bogged down with promotion requests.
 People are asking, asking, asking all the time.